Dress to impress?

-You shouldn’t judge a book by its cover, but, considering that it takes the average person just five to seven seconds to form that all-important first impression – most of which is based largely on appearance – we humbly beg to differ.
-And no one is more aware of the importance of dressing the part than companies looking to hire professional staff.
-In fact, nine out of ten companies in Europe require their employees to adhere to a dress code; this can range from compulsory uniforms, to a detailed list of what is and isn’t allowed at the workplace, to a slightly more informal policy where employees are given a sketchy idea of what’s acceptable and what’s not.
+You shouldn’t judge a book by its cover.
+However, considering that it takes the average person just five to seven seconds to form that all-important first impression – most of which is based largely on appearance – we humbly beg to differ.
+And no one is more aware of the importance of dressing the part then companies looking to hire professional staff.
+In fact, nine out of ten companies in Europe require their employees to adhere to a dress code.
+This can range from compulsory uniforms to a detailed list of what is and isn’t allowed at the workplace.
+A company can also have a slightly more informal policy where employees are given a sketchy idea of what’s acceptable and what’s not.

 Recent years, however, have seen more and more businesses moving in favour of more relaxed dress codes.
 Studies suggest that wearing casual attire boosts productivity at the place of work, with many employers now believing that less restricting clothing enables their staff to tap into their creativity in a way that more formal apparel does not allow.
 In 2017, 61% of British jobseekers said they’d think twice about applying for a position at companies that enforced strict dress codes.
 This offers up concrete proof about the shift towards informal wear.